-- Per CDC guidelines, a distance of at least 6 feet should continue to be maintained between yourself and others.
-The cloth face cover is not a substitute for social distancing.
+- Per CDC guidelines, a distance of at least 6 feet should continue to be maintained between yourself and others, as face coverings are not a substitute for social distancing.

 Guidance for Businesses and Employers

 Accelerate SC Reopening Guidelines

 This ordinance aims to safely stimulate the recovery of the restaurant industry in the City and to support local restaurants.
 To do so, City Council has temporarily suspended certain provisions of the City’s ordinances prohibiting serving food and drink outdoors on private property and on City sidewalks.
 The goal is to balance the ability of restaurants to maximize the use of outdoor areas, while preserving the ability of the City to take action to protect against any adverse impacts to livability and safety matters.
 As a result, the City has retained the ability to modify all approvals or permits if any such adverse impacts should arise.

 This Ordinance shall expire on January 10, 2022, unless otherwise modified by a subsequent City Ordinance.